 top of page

-The Post Office scandal and litigation funding
+The Post Office scandal and Family Law Lending

 The miscarriage of justice that took place in the British Post Office scandal has highlighted the importance that equality of arms can play in legal proceedings, especially when facing a well-funded opposition.

-Funding in financial remedy proceedings is no different.
+Lending in financial remedy proceedings is no different.
 Assets are often illiquid or held in just one party’s name, creating an imbalance in the level of representation the parties can afford.
 Funding ensures equality of arms.

-Level aims to ‘level the playing field’ in litigation by providing funding to individuals who expect to receive a significant financial settlement at the conclusion of their legal proceedings but cannot access the funds to reach that point.
+Level aims to ‘level the playing field’ in litigation by providing lending to individuals who expect to receive a significant financial settlement at the conclusion of their legal proceedings but cannot access the funds to reach that point.
 Level acts to unlock some of the borrower’s future settlement early so that they can use this to pay their legal fees, disbursements and other living expenses until the end of the proceedings.

 james-armes-UwWhwXlVKTg-unsplash_edited.